codesterribly/FaceRekoEnhanced/README.md

 # FaceRekoEnhanced
 School IoT project.
-Simple Raspberry Pi face recognition security system for something like a door.
+Simple Raspberry Pi face recognition security system for a door.
-This project leverages Amazon's Rekognition service and was created for a Raspberry Pi with default account pi (adjust *install.sh* if different), a local mysql database and runs a simple WebApp.
+This project leverages Amazon's Rekognition service, AWS SNS service and was created for a Raspberry Pi with default account pi (adjust *install.sh* if different), a local mysql database and runs a simple WebApp.

 The WebApp supports a login system with accounts in a MySQL DB.
 The FaceReko system can be turned ON or OFF from the WebApp along with viewing of access history with images.

-FaceReko is currently built with being a door security system in mind.
 Tapping of an RFID card triggers facial recognition with a buzzer giving audio cues and LEDs representing access allowed or denied.

 When activated, the system beeps when a card is tapped.
 If the card is recognised, the camera will begin facial recognition with AWS Rekognition.
 If the person is recognised, a long beep is presented and the LEDs turns from Red to Green for 10 seconds, signifying access.
 Else the buzzer will sound 3 times if the person is not recognised and the red LED remains lit.

+If the person was succesfully recognised, an email with the details of that login will be sent to a designated email address by AWS SNS push notification service.

 ## Hardware requirements:
 - Raspberry Pi (Duh)